kumahq/kuma-gui/packages/x/src/components/x-layout/README.md

 - **Label/badge lists** → `separated` - Display labels naturally `label-one, label-two, label-three`
 - **Column layouts** → `columns` - Responsive side-by-side content

+### `action-group` - Right aligned controls

+The majority of our controls/buttons/dropdowns etc are right aligned.
+The `action-group` variant should wrap these sorts of controls into a group so we can align them all together. `action-group` also allows a `<XI18n />`, `<header />` or `<h*>` elements 1 through 6 to be used as its first child.
+This element will be left aligned.
+This helps with layouts that require a header or explanation for the "action group" itself.

+### `inline` - center aligned text flow

+When you have text of different sizes that you want to flow inline but all be aligned (centrally).
+This is very similar to `separated` but `separated` should be "reserved" specifically for things you might separate with a comma such as lists of things.

 ### `y-stack` - Vertical Stack

 Stacks child elements vertically with consistent spacing between them.
 Ideal